 From craft beer, culture and cuisine to cool neighbourhoods, shopping and vibrant street art it’s no wonder Denver is voted one of the best cities to live in year on year.
 Let’s dive into my Denver itinerary for a perfect weekend in the Mile High City.

 Denver, the capital of Colorado, is generally the arrival point for visitors exploring the Rocky Mountain National Park or heading off on a ski trip.
 But before travellers heed the call of the mountains they’d be well advised to take a detour and add a two-day Denver itinerary to their trip.
-That’s exactly what I did on a recent visit to Colorado.
+That’s exactly what I did on our incredible 10 day Colorado road trip.
 In Denver I discovered a laid-back city packed with urban adventure, an outdoorsy vibe and the stunning backdrop of the Rocky Mountains.

 Denver Itinerary – A perfect weekend in the Mile High City